Libya-Guide/GPay-Android-DSK/README.md

 # 🏦 GPay Payment SDK

 The **GPay Payment SDK** allows Android developers to easily launch a payment page within their app and handle the payment result via a simple callback.
+### Prerequisites
+- You must have an active GPay merchant account to initiate payment requests.
+- you must have access to Gpay Api by obtaining your API credentials (API key, secret Key, and  Password ) from the GPay Portal.
+These credentials are required to authenticate and authorize all API requests.

+- A payment request  must be created.
 ---

 ## 📦 SDK Installation